 - 1. In the CSS navigation pane on the left, click Clusters. - 2.
 On the Clusters page that is displayed, click the name of the target cluster.
 In the navigation pane on the left, choose Cluster Snapshots. - 3.
 On the displayed Cluster Snapshots page, click the icon to the right of Cluster Snapshot to enable the cluster snapshot function. - 4.
 Enable the cluster snapshot function.
 OBS buckets and IAM agencies are automatically created to store snapshots.
 The automatically created OBS bucket and IAM agency are displayed on the page.
-You can also click on the right of Basic Configuration to edit the configuration.
+You can also click \checkmark on the right of Basic Configuration to edit the configuration.

-Parameter Description OBS bucket Select an OBS bucket for storing snapshots from the drop-down list box.
-You can also click Create Bucket on the right t create an OBS bucket.
+Parameter Description OBS bucket Select an OBS bucket for storing snapshots from the drop- down list box.
+You can also click Create Bucket on the right to create an OBS bucket.
 The created or existing OBS bucket must meet the following requirements: • Storage Class is Standard.
-Backup Path Storage path of the snapshot in the OBS bucket.
-The backup path configuration rules are as follows: • The backup path cannot contain the following characters: \:?"<> • The backup path cannot start with a slash (/). • The backup path cannot start or end with a period (.). • The backup path cannot contain more than 1,023 characters.
 IAM Agency IAM agency authorized by the current account to CSS access or maintain data stored in the OBS bucket.
 You can also click Create IAM Agency on the right to create an IAM agency.
-The created or existing IAM agency must meet the following requirements: • Agency Type must be Cloud service. • Set Cloud Service to Elasticsearch or CSS. • The agency must have the Tenant Administrator permission for the OBS project in Global service.
+The created or existing IAM agency must meet the following requirements: Agency Type must be Cloud service.
+Set Cloud Service to . • The agency must have the permission for the project in .